DannyBen/bashly-book/src/configuration/flag.md

 # Flag

+Specify flags (required or optional) used by your script.

 The flag's value will be available to you as `${args[--output]}` in your bash function (regardless of whether the user provided it with the long or short form).

 ==- :icon-code-review: Example
 ```yaml bashly.yml